salvi9/AdventureWorks-PBI-Project/README.md

 This project involved the following tasks:

-- Connecting and transforming the raw data
+- Connecting and transforming data
 - Building a relational data model
 - Creating calculated columns and measures using **DAX**
 - Created a rolling calendar using **PowerQuery M code**